i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/rules/userauthorizations.md

     entity \> `#0`

 Running the rule retrieves its organizational unit (`ou`) from the user's *distinguished name*.
-It will then compare it to the values ​​of the LDAP Information attribute representing the entity in the database.
+It will then compare it to the values of the LDAP Information attribute representing the entity in the database.
 If an entity has the attribute whose value matches, then that attribute is used as the result of the rule.